owenroberts/mmp270/labs/5-0_Exporting_a_Build.md

 ## 5. Post your project on Open Lab
 - You can wait until you finish the Itch.io lab or post your zip directly on the Open Lab
+- *Note*: Published games cannot include any art, design or sound assets from MMP 270 demo projects